onedata/onedata-documentation/docs/user-guide/data-discovery.md

 <!-- TODO VFS-6808: link to consume -->
 You will be asked to choose a space to be added to the harvester and the harvester will start processing your metadata.
-Keep in mind that you need to be a member of the harvester to query the indexes, unless the harvester has [public access](#public-and-private-access).
+Keep in mind that you need to be a member of the harvester to query the indices, unless the harvester has [public access](#public-and-private-access).

 ### 2. Adding a space to your own harvester